 During the following weeks the final work of preparing and outfitting the Lakeland Queen for her role as a floating restaurant continued.
 In late November 1986 the fitting process was near complete and arrangements were made for her first maiden voyage and she began her designed purpose of taking passengers out to dine and cruise on Lake Rotorua’s pristine waters.

 In September of 2006 plans were in place to give the ‘Lady of the Lake’ a major refit and to increase her overall length from 22 to 32 metres.
-To undertake this major project she was taken out of the water at Sulphur Point where the vessel was literally cut in half, the two halves then pulled apart to make room for the installation of a new 10 metre extension.
-This formidable task was competed by the Stewart brothers with their extensive experience and resources the alterations were completed by the middle of November 2006.
-Today, our cruises still takes passengers past this Sulphur Point ramp where the work was completed.
+To undertake this major project, she was taken out of the water at Sulphur Point where the vessel was literally cut in half, the two halves then pulled apart to make room for the installation of a new 10 metre extension.
+This formidable task was completed by the Stewart brothers by the middle of November 2006.
+Today, our cruises still take passengers past this Sulphur Point ramp where the work was completed.

-In the time honoured way a bottle of champagne was broken over her bow before the Lakeland Queen was relaunched into Lake Rotorua and returned to the lakefront where we still operate from today.
-People often ask, “Why are ships and boats often referred to as ‘she’?”
-With tongue in cheek my usual response is, “Because of the considerable costs involved in keeping her in shape and well maintained!”
+In the time-honoured way, a bottle of champagne was broken over her bow before the Lakeland Queen was relaunched into Lake Rotorua and returned to the lakefront where we still operate from today.

 This information was provided with thanks from Melvyn Bowen and the article he wrote for Rotorua Retro three.